phK3/tflite-micro-lstm/README.md

 # Simple LSTM Example

+Clone this repository using `git clone https://github.com/phK3/tflite-micro-lstm.git`.
+Make sure to have a python installation with `numpy` available.
+Then follow the instructions in the Simple LSTM example.

 The example for a simple LSTM network can be found under https://github.com/phK3/tflite-micro-lstm/tree/main/tensorflow/lite/micro/examples/simple_lstm .

 # TensorFlow Lite for Microcontrollers